ignaciomarvinjohn/diffuet/README.md

-# diffuet
+# Diffusion U-Net Encapsulated Transformer for Language Modeling

-Diffusion U-Net Encapsulated Transformer for Language Modeling
+Tentative title: Diffusion U-Net Encapsulated Transformer for Language Modeling

+We use U-Net Encapsulated Transformer (UET) as the denoiser for a continuous masked diffusion language model.

+Currently under development.